yandex-cloud/docs/en/managed-postgresql/operations/hosts.md

 ---
-title: "Tutorial on managing {{ PG }} cluster hosts"
+title: "Managing {{ PG }} cluster hosts"
-description: "In this tutorial, you'll learn how to manage {{ PG }} cluster hosts."
+description: "In this tutorial, you'll learn how to manage {{ PG }} cluster hosts.
+You can add and delete cluster hosts and manage their settings via the management console, CLI, and API."
 ---

 # Managing {{ PG }} cluster hosts